Saha-Kuljit-Shantanu/Image_Query_by_Analysing_Histogram_Distance/readme.md

   - The histogram of the images in the folder **/image-query/public/Data** are already trained through the code **/Store_Image_Histogram.py**
   - The histogram of the images of the corresponding files has been stored in the csv file **/Histogram_file.csv**
   - Further images or image directories can be added to the folder **/image-query/public/Data** and the histograms of the images can be stored offline running the code **/Store_Image_Histogram.py** .
 The csv file **/Histogram_file.csv** gets updated automatically
+  - Running the code is recommended as the path in the CSV file is as per the local device path **D:/Git/image-query/public/Data**
+  - Running the code is not necessary if anyone follows the path and preserves the repository folder in a folder named **Git** stored in the **D drive** of the local device

 **Data Testing :**
   - User will run necessary code following the instructions in the presentation file **How to Run this project.pptx**